 - Architectural features that need special consideration: Mark all the windows on your chart so you'll remember to put low-growing plants in front of them.
 Note stairways, doors and special features, such as pillars or alcoves.

 - Soil condition: The soil near the foundation isn't always the best soil for planting given that it's likely to contain stone, gravel and concrete from building the foundation.
 If you purchase a three-in-one light meter, you can use it to test soil pH and moisture.
-It's also a good idea to take a few samples to a garden center to test for nutrient content.
+It's also a good idea to take a few samples to a garden center or your local cooperative extension service to test for nutrient content.

 Choosing Foundation Plantings by Shape